Visual Studio | Team features | Connected Mode

 Connected Mode

-• Use the same quality profile locally as is defined on the server.
-For example, applying the same rules activation, parameters, severity, etc.
+- Use the same quality profile locally as is defined on the SonarQube or SonarCloud server.

-• Apply settings, such as rule exclusions and analyzer parameters, defined on the server to the local analysis.
+- Apply settings, such as rule selection and file exclusions defined on the SonarQube or SonarCloud server to your local analysis.

 Prerequisites and supported languages

 When running SonarLint in Connected Mode with SonarQube, Security Hotspots found in JS and CFamily files will be reported.
-See the Security Hotspot Investigation page for more details.
+See the security hotspot page for more details.

 Branch awareness